bewketut/multicastandroid/README.md

 # mkasftp6 (ipv6 multicast file transfer protocol)
 - accurate & errorfree udp multicast file transfer
 - (tested upto 512Mb file sizes)
-- helps to know how good is the wifi receiver of your phone (the RF module) (i.e. Your phone is not just the latest android but the quality.
+- helps to know how good is the wifi receiver (even after these apps use a "double send" for files and check if the double differ at the receiver end...it is like improving the probability of send and receive by 50% of the quality...so it is out theortical 200%...how good is your mobile to receive/send to get 100% of the file sent/received) of your phone (the RF module) (i.e. Your phone is not just the latest android but the quality.
 For e.g. an Android 6 tecno mobile in my hand sends and receives better than an Android 8 tecno mobile of my brother.)
 - works with or without terminal and for fine results making the receiver mobile a hotspot. multicast android armv7-1a almost all android mobiles mkasftp binary udp muticast file transfer protocol. multicast data filtering techniques on Android and Linux